Analysis of Chiral Oxirane Molecules in Preparation for Next Generation Telescopes: A Review, New Analysis, & a Chiral Molecule Database: Introduction

 Over the last several years many of the SKA pathfinder and precursor telescopes, including the Murchison Widefield Array \citep{Way18,Mor23} and the Karl G. Jansky Very Large Array \citep{evla_11}, completed significant upgrades with some focus on increased capabilities in astrochemistry.
 This includes larger bandwidth, better frequency resolution, and increased sensitivities and has permitted several new discoveries ({\it e.g.} \cite{Tre18}, \cite{De21}).
 Additionally, these upgrades allowed for a better understanding of the computational requirements needed for large spectral and regional blind molecular surveys using upcoming, next-generation telescopes.

 Currently, the SKA Low-Frequency Array in Australia (50--500\,MHz) and the SKA Mid-Frequency Array in South Africa (500--15000\,MHz) are under Phase I construction.
 The ng-VLA in the United States (1.2--116\,GHz) is under development, with construction anticipated to start in 2026.
-All three of these instruments have key science goals of understanding the origins, prevalence, and evolution of life in the Universe ({\it e.g.} \citep{SKACOL,McG18})\footnote{\url{https://www.skao.int/en/explore/science-goals/145/seeking-origins-life};\\ \url{https://public.nrao.edu/gallery/cosmic-origins-of-life-ngvla-key-science-goal-2/}}.
-So therefore this an opportune time to build and compile expected rotational transitions which radio telescopes would be sensitive to that these future telescopes could discover.
-With the emergence of significant upgraded telescopes in infrared, like the $James$ $Webb$ $Space$ $Telescope $ (JWST), knowledge of our collective understanding for vibrational transitions is also necessary.
+All three of these instruments have key science goals of understanding the origins, prevalence, and evolution of life in the Universe ({\it e.g.}\citep{SKACOL,McG18})\footnote{\url{https://www.skao.int/en/explore/science-goals/145/seeking-origins-life}\\ \url{https://public.nrao.edu/gallery/cosmic-origins-of-life-ngvla-key-science-goal-2/}}.

+Therefore this is an opportune time to build and compile expected rotational transitions that radio telescopes would be sensitive to that these future telescopes could discover.
+With the emergence of significantly upgraded telescopes in infrared, like the $James$ $Webb$ $Space$ $Telescope $ (JWST), knowledge of our collective understanding of vibrational transitions is also necessary.

-Computational chemistry has a strong track record in aiding astrochemists and astronomers through simulating experimental data with sufficient precision to identify molecules found in interstellar regions.
+Computational chemistry has a strong track record in aiding astrochemists and astronomers by simulating experimental data with sufficient precision to identify molecules found in interstellar regions.
 The detection of such molecules relies on high-resolution rotational spectra, which correspond to the wavelength region of the radio telescope surveys.
-Although rapid methods such as explained in \cite{Zapata_2021} provide insight in which proposals for relevant frequencies should be covered by new facilities, they do not provide the detailed information required in which to start an observational campaign.
+Although rapid methods such as those explained in \cite{Zapata_2021} or \cite{Lee2020} provide insight into which proposals for relevant frequencies should be covered by new facilities, they do not provide the detailed information required to start an observational campaign.
+Current large blind surveys for complex organic molecules like ``A Rigorous K/Ka-Band Survey Hunting for Aromatic Molecule" (ARKAM) and ``Green Bank Telescope (GBT) Observations of TMC-1: Hunting Aromatic Molecules" (GOTHAM;\citealt{GOTHAM}) are already finding large reservoirs of gas around star forming regions of the interstellar medium (ISM) but more precise models will be required for the future generation of telescopes.